6 Tips for a Great Letter of Recommendation

 How many college recommendation letters do I need?

 As in so many things in life, the priority here is on quality, not quantity.
 Generally, most colleges want one counselor recommendation and one teacher recommendation.
 I advise my students to obtain two solid recommendations from teachers.
-One should be from a teacher in a core subject (math, English, science, social studies, or foreign language).
+At least one should be from a teacher in a core subject (math, English, science, social studies, or foreign language).

 The second can be from another core teacher, or from an elective teacher who knows you well or in an area that the student hopes to pursue in college (a budding actor needs a letter from the drama teacher, for example).
 In some cases, a third letter from a coach, a youth group leader, or some other adult who plays a significant role in the student’s life may be included.
 Admissions officers spend a total of about seven minutes reviewing an applicant’s file.
 A pile of letters that say essentially the same thing will be more of a hindrance than a help.

 My dad knows Senator Longbottom from my state.
-Should I get him to write me a recommendation for college?
+Should I get him to write me a letter of recommendation for college?

-Can I request a teacher recommendation letter for college via email?
+Can I request a letter of recommendation for college via email?

 What if my teacher turns down my request for a letter of recommendation?

-It happens very occasionally.
-Usually, this happens only when a student does not carefully consider whom to ask in the first place.
+It happens very rarely.
+Usually, it occurs only when a student does not carefully consider whom to ask in the first place.
 Reasons for rejection vary.
 Some teachers are too busy.
 Some teachers will not write letters to students they don’t know well.
 And some teachers are brutally honest: they will not write a letter unless they can write a strong, supportive one.

 You have little choice to respect the teacher’s decision and seek one from another.
 Don’t despair, however; a teacher who turns you down would be unlikely to have written a good recommendation, anyway.
 Better to opt for your second choice than to get a letter that is weak or (worse) negative.